hapijs/bossy/README.md

     quit.
 This will bypass all other errors, so be sure to capture it.
 It behaves like a `boolean`.

+* `multiple` : Boolean to indicate if the same argument can be provided multiple times.
+If true, the parsed value will always be an array of `type`'s.
+Defaults to false.

 * `description`: Description message that will be returned with usage information.

 * `require`: Boolean to indicate if the argument is required.
 Defaults to `false`